denironyx/devPython/python-crash-course/chapter9/README.md

 underscores on each side of __init__().
 If you use just one on each side, the method won’t be called automatically when you use your class, which can result in errors that are difficult to identify.

+#### Working with Classes and Instances
+You can use classes to represent many real-world situations.
+Once you write a class, you'll spend most of your time working with instances created from that class.
+One of the first tasks you'll want to do is modify the attributes associated with a particular instance.
+You can modify the attributes of an instance directly or write methods that update attributes in specific ways.